John Cale

 Correspondence with John Cage and Aaron Copland

-Starts corresponding with these two leading American composers.
+Starts corresponding with John Cage and Aaron Copland, two leading American composers.

 "I was fascinated by what they were doing and wanted to know everything so that I could learn how to play my music.
 Copland was to me the quintessential figure in American music, whose style encompassed the haunting majesty of the open Midwestern plains."